 What Personal Trainers Recommend

 So, I’ve come across this article by Glanz that lists down 7 exercises that personal trainers always use.
 But I’ll only highlight the four of them that don’t require any equipment—not even a pull-up bar or a chair.

 The female boxing Coach Cary Williams always recommends stand-ups, because they utilize

-“the very muscles that will pick [her clients] up when they’re down.”
+“the very muscles that will pick up when they’re down.”

 The calisthenics also fit any age, and they’re especially helpful to older people who fear to be unable to get up one day.

 Planks, even in their simplest form, are among the most helpful body weight exercises you can make use of.
 Wondering if a forearm plank is actually of any help?
 Well, Glanz reveals the secret to doing it effectively: